jalagar/animated-art-engine/README.md

 ### Step 3

 Step 3 takes the spritesheets from step 2 and creates gifs in `builds/gifs`.
-It also creates frame by frame in `builds/images` as well.
 This is where Python and [PIL](https://pillow.readthedocs.io/en/stable/) really shine.
 In MichaPipo's original repo, they used javascript libraries to create the gifs.
-These copied pixels by pixels, and the logic was a bit complicated.
+These copied pixel by pixel, and the logic was a bit complicated.
 Creating just 15 gifs would take 4 minutes, and I noticed some of the pixel hex colors were off.
 Also depending on CPU usage, the program would crash.
 I spent days debugging, when I just decided to start from scratch in another language.